 This post was created in partnership with our friends at Kalona Supernatural.

 Disclaimer: This post may contain affiliate links that won’t change your price but will share some commission.

 Run straight to the store and gather up the ingredients.
 It’s the perfect one-pot, no-fuss fall meal when you’re looking for a bowl of soup you can really tuck into.
 You can just toss it all in the slow cooker in the morning and come home to comfort food bliss.

-My kids looooooovvve soup.
-Which is fine with me because being allergic to eggs, I often find myself enjoying soup for breakfast when the weather turns cool and it’s a great way to use up all of the homemade broth I make each week after the Instant Pot Whole Chicken I make every Sunday.
-For years their most oft requested soup for dinner and school lunches was chicken noodle followed by Creamy Ham and Potato.
+My kids looooooovvve soup which is fine with me because being allergic to eggs, I often find myself enjoying soup for breakfast when the weather turns cool and it’s a great way to use up all of the homemade broth I make each week after the Instant Pot Whole Chicken I make every Sunday.
+For years their most oft-requested soup for dinner and school lunches was chicken noodle soup followed by Creamy Ham and Potato.
 But this Slow Cooker Chicken Corn Chowder is currently their favorite and I think you’ll soon see why!

 Unlike our Creamy Ham and Potato Soup which relies on partially pureeing the broth and cooked vegetables to get a thick, creamy texture, this soup uses real heavy cream to give it that creamy mouthfeel you want in a chowder.
 And if you’re anything like me, just any cream won’t do.
 You’ll want the highest quality, low temp pasteurized, organic and grass-fed cream you can get your hands on.